OliverSaba2/conversational_ai/EXPLANATION.md

 The pipeline is: clean up the message → figure out the intent → pull out whatever details are in it → hand both to a conversation state machine that decides what to do next.
-That state machine (`session.py`) is really the heart of the project - it's what lets a patient say "book an appointment" in one message, "with Dr. George" in the next, and "tomorrow at 4" in the one after that, and have it all add up to one request instead of three separate half-finished ones.
+That state machine (`session.py`) is the heart of the project, it's what lets a patient say "book an appointment" in one message, "with Dr. George" in the next, and "tomorrow at 4" in the one after that, and have it all add up to one request instead of three separate half-finished ones.

-I kept the NLU side (`normalize.py`, `intents.py`, `extraction.py`) deliberately simple -
-keyword and regex based, no ML - because the goal was a correct, predictable, explainable pipeline first.
-It's built so a real NLU model or an LLM call could slot in later without touching the conversation logic around it.

 ## How I identify intent